 Inherit in the old-school, shrink-wrapped computing paradigm is the one-time, purchase-to-own relationship between the software consumer and the software producer/merchant.
 Inherit in the newer cloud computing model is the perpetual, rent-to-use relationship between the software consumer and software producer/merchant.
 Given the current cloud computing trend, is the handwriting on the wall for shrink-wrapped software applications?
 Will shrink-wrapped software applications gradually be phased out of existence as more and more software producers migrate to the cloud?
 Realistically, the shrink-wrapped-into-extinction scenario is not likely to occur so long as the desktop and laptop computer markets continue to thrive.
 So long as the desktop and laptop computer markets remain vibrant, there always will be a demand for shrink-wrapped and downloadable versions of software products as opposed to consuming those products exclusively in the cloud.

 If household consumers would like to experience computing exclusively in the cloud by way of a web browser anyplace on Earth using any type of hardware device, then a viable, sustainable, up-to-date, and fully self-contained desktop web operating system remains elusive (also known variously as a WebOS and Desktop as a Service).
 Numerous prototypes desktop web operating systems have appeared only to fade into oblivion possibly due to a lack of profitability.
 A desktop web operating system works somewhat similarly to the way the older online web portals worked such as CompuServe, AOL, EarthLink, and MSN of the 1990's.
 One distinction between the online web portals and desktop web operating systems is the deeper breath of capabilities offered by desktop web operating systems.
-One rare, still-existing, subscription-based, self-contained web or cloud operating systems is the following one:
+One rare, still-existing, subscription-based, self-contained web or cloud operating systems is the following ones:

 Another example of a cloud desktop is the following one:

-A couple of scaled-down examples of cloud-based operating systems for households include:
+Several scaled-down examples of cloud-based operating systems for households include:

 Several implement-it-yourself, works-in-progress cloud operating systems for households include the following ones, but each requires a degree of technical proficiency to set up and implement: